keystonejs/keystone/docs/blog/field-types.md

 <!--[meta]
 section: blog
-title: Field types
+title: Field types in Keystone
 date: 2020-08-03
 author: Mike Riethmuller
 [meta]-->

 # Field types

 Field types in Keystone sit at the intersection of the Database, GraphQL API and User Interface.

-When you select and configure a field type you are specifying how the data should be stored.
-For example the `Text` field is stored as a `TEXT` column in a postgres database or with a `String` type in a mongoose schema.
+When you select and configure a field type, you are specifying how data is stored, how types in GraphQL are defined, and the user interface in the Admin UI.

-Field types also determine the GraphQL types.
-With the `Text` field, the return type for queries will be `String` and the input type for mutations will also be `String`.

-Finally there are views.
-Views determine the interface for a field type.
-Views are React components used by the Admin app.
-The `Text` field, produces a styled `<input />` or `<textarea />` if the `isMultiline` option is configured.
+To give an example, the `Text` field creates a `TEXT` column in a Postgres database, and a `String` type in a MongoDb schema.
+It has a return type of `String` in GraphQL API, and an input type (for mutations) of `String`.
+The interface in the Admin UI produces a styled `<input />` element or a `<textarea />` if the `isMultiline` option is configured.

-For a more technical breakdown of the anatomy of field types see the [custom field type guide](/docs/guides/custom-field-types.md).
+For a complete technical breakdown of the anatomy of field types and how they are built see the [custom field type guide](/docs/guides/custom-field-types.md).

+Because they sit at this intersection of concerns, it can be sometimes tricky to decide when what a field type is.
+How many of these concerns need to differ before we create a new field type?

 ## Core field types